coder/docs/setup/kubernetes/local-preview.md

 Password: yfu...yu2
 ```

-Visit the URL, and log in using the provided credentials.
+Visit the URL shown, and log in using the provided credentials.

 ### Dev URLs